sbvevo2025/smart-finance-assistant/README.md

 ---

+## Purpose of Smart Finance Assistant

+The Smart Finance Assistant is an AI-powered financial assistant application that helps individuals understand their spending, while giving personalised financial guidance

+---

 ## 📂 Suggested Repo Layout
 You may adapt this structure or create your own.
 Clarity and organisation are graded in the rubric.